 Long-term incentives represent a substantial portion of our NEO's total compensation.
-For 2020, our long-term incentive program for all executives consisted of two elements: cash performance awards and RSUs.
+For 2021, our long-term incentive program for all executives consisted of two elements: cash performance awards and RSUs.
 These long-term incentives are awarded to members of management based upon each individual's grade level.
-Except for Messrs.
-Dolan and Sapan, who receive long-term incentive awards comprised of 60% of the value in cash performance awards and 40% of the value in RSUs, these long-term incentive awards granted to the NE\$Os are comprised of 50% of the value in cash performance awards and 50% of the value in RSUs.
+Except for Mr. Sapan, who receives long-term incentive awards comprised of 60% of the value in cash performance awards and 40% of the value in RSUs and Mr. Blank, who received a long-term incentive award comprised of 100% of the value in RSUs, these long-term incentive awards granted to the NEOs are comprised of 50% of the value in cash performance awards and 50% of the value in RSUs.